fthiagocdo/ionic-test/README.md

 # Ionic Coding Challenge

 This Ionic challenge has a time limit of 2 hours.
 Think about: Interfaces vs Classes, Dry Principles, Solid Principles etc.

+## Instructions:

+Create a new branch with your name on it so we can recognize that test was made by you.
+In case your name is Darth MiddleName Vader, then your branch should be called (darth-vader).
-Complete and push this before that time limit.
+Complete and push this test before the 2h time limit.
 Any other commit after that time limit will be ignored.

-## Instructions:

 ### Login page (/login):
 Implement a login form using FormGroup/FormBuilder with the following: